If we don’t win, you don’t pay.

 It would help if you were not concerned about not having enough money to hire a lawyer.
 Most personal injury attorneys take cases for free, collecting a percentage of any settlement or judgment they obtain for you as their fee.

 If your case receives no compensation, neither will the attorney.
 This is known as a contingency fee agreement.
-An attorney’s share of a settlement varies, but it is generally around 30-33 percent.
+An attorney’s share of a settlement varies, generally around 30-33 percent.
 It may be more if you go to trial.

 Do I Even Have a Personal Injury Claim?

-Essentially, if someone else’s carelessness caused your injuries in most circumstances, you will have a claim.
-However, applying this standard is more difficult than it appears, which is why the assistance of an attorney is recommended.
+If someone else’s carelessness caused your injuries in most circumstances, you will have a claim.
+However, applying this standard is more complex than it appears, which is why the assistance of an attorney is recommended.

 Should I Speak With a Personal Injury Attorney If I am Not Feeling Injured?